 You’ve taken the leap and have moved overseas.
 You knew life would be different, but still, little things every day surprise you: The deep blue of the ocean that greets you on your drive to work.
 Those wonderful whiffs of your neighbour’s home-cooked meals.
 The chatter of shoppers speaking a language you don’t understand.
 And, a not-so-pleasant surprise—that first bout of homesickness.

 Surprise, surprise—surprises can be both good and bad!
-While homesickness is an inevitable part of living away from home, there are ways to make sure you aren’t hit too hard or for too long a time.
+While homesickness is an inevitable part of living away from home, there are ways to make sure you aren’t hit too hard or for too long a time – in the long run, it can really affect your mental health.
 If you want to avoid packing your bags and heading home much earlier than expected, try following the suggestions below!

 - Keep in touch with loved ones—but don’t overdo it.
 When you move to the other side of the world, it’s always a good idea not to fall off the face of the planet.
 But it’s equally important to cut any ties that are restraining you from being 100% present in your new life.
 Calling worried parents with a daily update is not affordable.
 Or healthy.
 Communication with an ex is a recipe for homesickness.
 Creeping your friends’ Facebook pages is only going to make you feel sorry about what you’re missing back home.
 But sending a biweekly email update to close friends and family, or starting a blog—those are good ways to keep in touch and share your new experiences with those you miss.